Friday, January 10, 2025

 "The truth is that we know Evert did not mean anything sexist toward Muchova."

-I don't think that is clear at all--or even remotely true--that Evert was not engaging in sexism.
+I don't think it is clear at all--or even remotely true--that Evert was not engaging in sexism.

 Evert said on X that Muchoka wants to "play like a guy" and then got called out by Ons Jabeur (who sadly is not able to play the US Open this year) and Nick Kyrgios, which is a low bar when you are offending the man accused of domestic abuse (an issue that deserves a post--or a dissertation--of its own).
 Muchoka simply disagreed with Evert's assessment and Evert apologized in a subsequent post.